SangeetaKatvate/DesignPatterns/README.md

-Factory Pattern - Contains iOS swift project to demonstration the use of Factory design pattern!
+Factory Pattern - Contains iOS swift project to demonstrate the use of Factory design pattern!